 Social Justice for Youth

-Studio tours are available for with youth classes or non-profits where kids get to screen print a mini-poster or shirt to support a community issue.
+Studio tours are available for with youth classes or non-profits where they screen print a mini-poster or shirt to support a community issue.

 Ink Lounge creates ways to get involved with the community on many levels.
 Visit the events page to see what's coming up.